 I have never used those words in my stories because I don't believe that he has done anything that would prompt a criminal investigation into that crime being committed.

-The Stolen Valor Act of 2013, is a specific federal crime and involves the wearing, or claims of being awarded one of 12 combat medals.
+The Stolen Valor Act of 2013, is a and involves the wearing, or claims of being awarded one of 12 combat medals.
 I have not found any evendence, nor do I believe there is any evidence he ever did that, or even for that matter made a claim of any military service during any of his campaigns for public office.

 So, no one is going to arrest him, or charge him with that crime.